 Back to our story…

 Remember Tom, our solution architect?
-With the help of Panaya Foresight, Tom was able to get a clear understanding of the technical debt and its impact on the Salesforce org.
-He quickly got to work, prioritizing and addressing the most critical issues.
+With the help of Panaya Foresight, Tom was able to get a clear understanding of the technical debt and its impact.
+He quickly got to work, prioritizing (according to time and cost) and addressing the most critical issues.

-With the system optimized and the technical debt under control, Tom was able to focus on developing amazing things for the business users.
+With the system optimized and the technical debt under control, Tom was able to focus on developing amazing processes for the business users.
 He built out new functionality that made the user experience more intuitive and streamlined.
 He implemented Salesforce best practices, which improved the system’s reliability and scalability.
 Tom became the go-to person for all Salesforce-related queries, and he was widely recognized as the person who had saved the day.

 Technical debt in SaaS refers to the accumulated cost resulting from shortcuts or suboptimal solutions during the development and maintenance of the software.
 This often leads to long-term challenges in scalability, maintainability, and performance.

 While it is impossible to entirely avoid technical debt and the cost and time it takes up, you can minimize it through practices like writing clean code, regular testing, refactoring, and effective project management.